Jim Coates: 1960 World Series

-In 1960, Coates went 13–3 as a spot starter in Casey Stengel's much-maligned rotation.
+In 1960, Coates went 13–3 as a spot starter.
 After winning his last five decisions in 1959 and his first nine this season, Coates finally had his winning streak broken against the Boston Red Sox on July 9, a 6–5 loss in which Vic Wertz drove in four of the runs.
 Coates was also named to the All-Star team, pitching two scoreless innings in the first of two games played that year (between 1959 and 1962, Major League Baseball had two All-Star games).

 Coates was a member of the Yankee team that regained the American League pennant in 1960, but lost to the Pittsburgh Pirates in the World Series in seven games.
 In Game 1, Coates gave up a home run by Bill Mazeroski for the deciding runs in the Pirates’ 6–4 victory.
 Before Ralph Terry gave up Mazeroski's second home run of this Series (the walk-off home run that won Game 7 10–9 for the Pirates and ended the Series), Coates himself was almost the scapegoat in the Yankees’ loss.
 With the Yankees ahead 7–5 with no outs (and one run in) in the eighth inning and Bill Virdon on second and Dick Groat on first, Coates relieved Bobby Shantz and got Bob Skinner out on a sacrifice bunt, which advanced the runners.
 Rocky Nelson then flew out to Roger Maris in right field, and Virdon declined to challenge Maris’ throwing arm.
 Coates then got to an 0–2 count on Roberto Clemente and was a strike away from getting the Yankees out of trouble.

 However, a lapse by Coates allowed the Pirates to keep their inning alive.
 Clemente eventually chopped a ground ball toward first base, and Coates initially ran toward the ball instead of running directly to cover first base.
 First baseman Moose Skowron fielded the ball as Coates changed direction and ran to the first base bag.
 But the momentary delay enabled Clemente to reach the base right as Coates got there himself.
 Skowron was forced to hold on to the ball, and Virdon scored to cut the Yankee lead to 7–6.
 Coates then gave up a home run to Hal Smith to give the Pirates a 9–7 lead.
 Terry then relieved Coates and retired Don Hoak to finally end the inning.
 The Yankees got Coates off the hook by scoring twice in the top of the ninth to tie the game, only to lose on Mazeroski's home run off Terry in the bottom of the 9th.
 The Pirates had hit four home runs in this Series; Coates had given up two of them.